KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

     }
 }

-This will make the ``KeyboardSettings`` ``KeyboardSettings/store`` use App Group-syncing between the main app and its keyboard if an ``KeyboardApp/appGroupId`` is defined, register a KeyboardKit Pro license if a ``KeyboardApp/licenseKey`` is defined, and also set up dictation, deep links, etc.
+This will make the ``KeyboardSettings`` ``KeyboardSettings/store`` sync data between the app and its keyboard if an ``KeyboardApp/appGroupId`` is defined, register a KeyboardKit Pro license if a ``KeyboardApp/licenseKey`` is defined, and set up dictation, deep links, etc.

 To replace or customize the standard, English ``KeyboardView``, just override ``KeyboardInputViewController/viewWillSetupKeyboardView()`` and call ``KeyboardInputViewController/setupKeyboardView(_:)-1b18j`` with the view you want to use: